ignatevdev/universal-webpack-boilerplate/README.md

 # universal-webpack-boilerplate

-This is a boilerplate of a project built with react and redux and based on [universal-webpack](https://github.com/halt-hammerzeit/universal-webpack).
+This is a boilerplate of a project built with react and redux, based on [universal-webpack](https://github.com/halt-hammerzeit/universal-webpack).

 This project is a massive rework of [this boilerplate](https://github.com/halt-hammerzeit/webpack-react-redux-isomorphic-render-example) with some ideas taken from [this project](https://github.com/erikras/react-redux-universal-hot-example)